yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 Also you can see [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) in wikipedia for further details.

 #### Dependency Inversion Principle
-Dependency Inversion Principle states that in a software program high level objects should not depend on low level objects on the contrary both should depend abstractions.
-Not unlike, concrete classes should depend on abstractions not vice versa.
+Dependency Inversion Principle states that in a software program high-level objects should not depend on low-level objects, on the contrary, both should depend on abstractions.
+Not unlike, concrete classes should depend on abstractions, not vice versa.
 After these abstract explanations let us be a little bit more explanatory.

 An example of a DIP violation: